 In the recent past, the economics profession has become an imperial science, invading political science, sociology, history, religion, and even sports.
 In finance, it launched the efficient market theory of investing and modern portfolio theory.
 In accounting, it introduced economic value added (EVA) as a measure of the opportunity cost of capital, now considered the fourth financial statement.

 Unfortunately, the BEA currently uses a limited measure of total sales of goods and services in the production process.
-Once products are fabricated and packaged at the manufacturing stage, the BEA’s GO only adds “net” sales at the wholesale and retail level.
-Its official GO for the 2017 3rd quarter is $33.8 trillion.
-By including gross sales at the wholesale and retail level, the adjusted GO is $41.7 trillion in Q3 2017.
-Thus, the BEA omits nearly $8 trillion in business-to-business (B2B) transactions in its GO statistics.
+Once products are fabricated and packaged at the manufacturing stage, the BEA’s GO only adds “net” sales at the wholesale and retail levels.
+Its official GO for the 2021 3rd quarter is $41.85 trillion.
+By including gross sales at the wholesale and retail level, the Adjusted GO (GO*) expands to $51.66 trillion in Q3 2021.
+Thus, the BEA omits more than $9.8 trillion in business-to-business (B2B) transactions in its GO statistics.
 We include them as a legitimate economic activity that should be accounted for in GO, which we call Adjusted GO.
 See the new introduction to Mark Skousen, The Structure of Production, 3rd ed.
 (New York University Press, 2015), pp. xv-xvi.